-Now, let's come to 3-John 12 (Int) because he uses 'ginooskoo-hemin' twice: "To Demetrius witness is borne by all, and by itself the Truth... [so can only comprehend that your witness is true-you've experienced it.
+3-John 12 (Int.)-John uses 'ginoskomen' twice: "To Demetrius witness is borne by all, and by itself the Truth...
+[You can only comprehend that your witness is true-you've experienced it.
 But when you write to someone else, you have to say, 'We comprehend'] (or): ...and we also bear witness, and ye know that our witness true is."

-Verse 14: "...but I hope immediately [or shortly] to see thee... [and it's interesting, in the Greek:] ...and mouth to mouth... [in English we say, face-to-face, but it's the same thing.] ...we shall speak."
-Oh, to see you-that's interesting.
-Notice the 'see'-that comes from 'oida.'
+Verse 14 (Int.): "...but I hope immediately [or shortly] to see thee and mouth to mouth... [in English we say, face-to-face, but it's the same thing] ...we shall speak."
+Oh, to see you-that's interesting; notice the 'see'-that comes from 'oida.'
 That is the infinitive form of the verb: to see you.
 I'm going to have to do some studying on that.
 That's interesting!
 Not only to see you, this means to perceive and understand with you.
 There are a lot of coded things in John that he writes that way.

 We have a little more to go as far as the time goes, but this a pretty intense study that we've gone through so we'll go ahead and end it here for today.

-This is going to be a very exciting and profound and deep study that we're going to do in the Epistle of 1-John.
+This is going to be a very exciting and profound and deep study that we're going to do in 1-John.

-And it's, it's wonderful!
+It's wonderful!
 It is absolutely a wonderful book.
-It is filled with, as it says there, with simplicity and with power and also with knowledge and understanding.
-Now next time we will do a little more surveying because as we went through, you saw many times where it is translated by this.
-And by this comes from the Greek phrase: 'en toutoo'-which means: in this.
-So then you supply the word, test, manner, standard, whatever-in this.
+It is filled with, as it says there, with simplicity and with power, and also with knowledge and understanding.
+Next time we will do a little more surveying because as we went through, you saw many times where it is translated by this.
+And by this comes from the Greek phrase: 'en toutoo'- which means: in this.
+Then you supply the word, test, manner, standard, whatever-in this.

-So I'll show you how I translated that the next time we get together and cover 1-John.
+I'll show you how I translated that the next time we get together and cover 1-John.